Shaping a Better Child Protection System

-The Department of Family and Community Services (FACS) will now have to offer Alternative Dispute Resolution to families (except in exceptional circumstances) before applying to the Children’s Court for a court order.
+The Department of Communities and Justice (DCJ) will now have to offer Alternative Dispute Resolution to families (except in exceptional circumstances) before applying to the Children’s Court for a court order.
 Alternative Dispute Resolution will mostly be in the form of Family Group Conferencing or similar forms of family led decision making.
 A Family Group Conference is a non-legal process, led by an independent facilitator who encourages the family and whoever they invite to develop a plan to keep their children safe and kept away from OOHC wherever possible.

 For Aboriginal families, the Family Group Conference process supports self-determination through increased family participation in decision making.
 The process can be supported by an Aboriginal caseworker and facilitator or the facilitator and the family can talk about other cultural support needed.
 This may be from a family or community member or additional support that can be arranged by FACS.